 The CBN requires all banks operating in Nigeria to ensure that their level of cash flow is matched by expected receipts, so that banks always have enough cash to meet the requests of their depositors.
 This is to ensure that each bank's cash balance plus assets, when compared to the total liabilities owed by each bank, is high enough for the bank to meet its obligations as they fall due.
 The CBN sets out the minimum liquidity ratio benchmarks for the banking sector in its Monetary, Credit, Foreign Trade and Exchange Policy Guidelines (the MCFT Policy Guidelines).

 The MCFT Policy Guidelines are a periodic publication of the CBN designed to provide guidance to financial institutions for the medium-term fiscal period, and to demonstrate the CBN's direction and policy objectives.
-The latest version of the MCFT Policy Guidelines covers the period from January 2018 to December 2019.
+The latest version of the MCFT Policy Guidelines covers the period from January 2020 to December 2021.
 Under the current guidelines, the CBN requires that banks maintain minimum liquidity ratios as follows: DMBs: 30 per cent; merchant banks: 20 per cent; and non-interest banks: 10 per cent.
-The CBN is yet to issue new MCFT Policy Guidelines that will apply in 2020 but the Monetary Policy Committee held a meeting in January 2020 and resolved that the liquidity ratio for DMBs be retained at 30 per cent.38 It is likely that the liquidity ratios for merchant banks and non-interest banks will also be maintained at their current ratios.39

 Local regime divergence from Basel III

 The Basel frameworks have been progressively implemented in Nigeria since January 2013.
-The Basel II and III Framework Guidelines list all areas of national discretion set out under the International Convergence of Capital Measurements and Capital Standards, although these deal mostly with the International Convergence of Capital Measurement and Capital Standards, June 2006 (Basel II Framework).
+The Basel II and III Framework Guidelines list all areas of national discretion set out under the International Convergence of Capital Measurements and Capital Standards, although these mainly deal with the International Convergence of Capital Measurement and Capital Standards, June 2006 (Basel II framework).

 iv Recovery and resolution